Biden set to address nation for first time since dropping out of 2024 race

 Editor

-In a statement posted to X (formerly Twitter), Biden said he would speak at 8:00 pm about “what lies ahead, and how I will finish the job for the American people.”
+In a statement posted to X (formerly Twitter), Biden — who announced he was dropping out of the race on Sunday afternoon and endorsed his vice president, Kamala Harris — said he would speak at 8 p.m.

-Biden announced his decision to not seek re-election on Sunday and swiflty endorsed Vice President Kamala Harris.
-Since then, Harris has secured enough delegates to become the presumptive Democratic nominee.
+Biden announced his decision not to seek re-election in a letter posted on his X account on Sunday and swiflty endorsed Harris, who has already secured enough delegates to become the presumptive Democratic nominee.
 On Monday, her campaign announced that she had raised $81 million in 24 hours since Biden exited the race.

-But Biden was still recovering from Covid-19 at his home in Rehoboth Beach, Delaware when he made his announcement and therefore was not able to speak to the nation.
+Biden was still recovering from Covid-19 at his home in Rehoboth Beach, Delaware, when he made the historic announcement about his withdrawal and therefore was not able to speak to the nation.

 Multiple Democrats had called on Biden to exit the race after his poor performance in his first and only debate against former president Donald Trump.
-Shortly afterward, plenty of Democrats have thrown their support behind Harris and praised Biden’s decision to step aside as a patriotic move.
+Since Biden called it quits, top Democrats have thrown their support behind Harris and praised his decision to step aside as a patriotic move.

-The president last addressed Americans from the Oval Office last Sunday in the wake of a gunman shooting Trump in Butler, Pennsylvania.
+The president last addressed Americans from the Oval Office on July 14, after a gunman attempted to assassinate Trump during a rally in Butler, Pennsylvania.
 Biden’s address called for cooling the political temperature.

 Join our commenting forum